-Without C.S Lewis, we may never have had Tolkien’s Lord of the Rings, and without Tolkien, we may never have had The Chronicles of Narnia.
+Without C.S Lewis, we may never have had Tolkien’s Lord of the Rings; without Tolkien, we may never have had The Chronicles of Narnia.
 Both men are intrinsically linked in their fantasy worlds, yet Tolkien’s work generally receives more public attention.
 However, one could argue The Chronicles of Narnia series is equally as important as Lord of the Rings and The Hobbit and just as visionary in scale.
-Here both men rooted their fantasy in personal experience; one built their fantasy world from the horrors of the First World War, while the other wrapped the biblical story of Jesus into a tale of childhood escape and wonder.
+Here both men rooted their fantasy in personal experience; one would build their fantasy world out of the horrors of the First World War, while the other would wrap the biblical story of Jesus into a tale of childhood escape and wonder.

-Walden Media always envisioned The Lion, the Witch and the Wardrobe as the first instalment in a series of movies.
-True to their word, 2008 would bring us Prince Caspian and 2010 The Voyage of the Dawn Treader.
+Walden Media always envisioned The Lion, the Witch and the Wardrobe as the opening chapter of a series, and true to their word, Prince Caspian and The Voyage of the Dawn Treader would follow.
 However, due to legal disputes over rights between Walden Media, 20th Century Fox, and Disney, The Voyage of the Dawn Treader would be the final Narnia outing.
-Of course, this problem would later be solved by Disney’s acquisition of Fox.
-Sixteen years on from its release, The Chronicles of Narnia: The Lion, the Witch and the Wardrobe is not only one of the best family fantasy films of the past twenty years, but it’s also one of the most festive.
+Disney’s acquisition of Fox would later solve this legal battle, but there are no signs of any resurgence.
+Sixteen years after its release, The Chronicles of Narnia: The Lion, the Witch and the Wardrobe is one of the best family fantasy films of the past twenty years.